How To Run Android APK Files on a Mac

 - Add any app from the Store or load an APK file from your Mac into Bluestacks.

 To add an APK file to Bluestacks, all you need do is right click or double click the file and open with Bluestacks.
 The program will then pick up the APK file and run it within the emulator.

 Once loaded, Bluestacks is pretty good.
-It is still a little sluggish and buggy, even on the latest Mac hardware but once working is credibly like a genuine Android environment.
-If you’re developing, you can be reasonably certain that what happens in Bluestacks will happen on a genuine Android device.
+It is still a little sluggish and buggy, even on the latest Mac hardware, but once working it’s basically a genuine Android environment.
+If you’re developing, you can be reasonably certain that what happens in BlueStacks will happen on a genuine Android device.
 A couple of app developers I know use this method to test their creations and report that it reacts just like genuine Android.

-ARC Welder is a Chrome browser addon that works in any OS.
+If you’d rather have something with a little more support, you can try ARC Welder, a Chrome browser add-on that works in any OS.
 I have it working on my Mac and it is pretty good.
-The benefit over Bluestacks is that it is free and works within the browser.
-It doesn’t cost anything either, which is another benefit if you’re only an occasional user.
-The downside is that it can only run one APK file or app at a time and doesn’t replicate the Android environment as fully as Bluestacks.
+The benefit over BlueStacks is that it functions within your browser, has some support from the developer, and doesn’t require you to go look around shady sites on the Internet.
+The downside is that it can only run one APK file or app at a time and doesn’t replicate the Android environment as fully as BlueStacks.